CharonSSS/RSS-Origin/README.md

 # About the mod

-Like the title, **this mod needs [RealSolarSystem](https://forum.kerbalspaceprogram.com/topic/177216-*) to run properly**, and currently it includes the following parts:
+Like the title, **this mod needs "[Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-*)" to run properly**, and currently it includes the following parts:

 - **_RSS-Origin CelestialsPack_**, which adds plenty of asteroids, asteroid moons, comets, moons of gas/ice giants, dwarf planets, dwarf planet moons, and interstellar objects into the Solar System, currently 141 in total. (dozens more in the future)